Nothing is quite as confusing as government financing, and that’s never been truer than now.

 And There’s More

 There’s the state sales tax rebate that collects the sales taxes from the sale of tickets, concessions and merchandise at the games of professional sports teams.
 This funding was used at FedEx Forum and Autozone Park.
+The tax rebate can only be spent to pay for professional sports facilities.

 And these are just a few of the taxes collected and spent by our governments.
 Some taxes can only be spent for certain things – such as a convention center, an arena or street improvements.
-As a result, they are not interchangeable, but they often allow projects to proceed without property taxes.
+As a result, they are not interchangeable, but they often allow projects to proceed without using any local property taxes.

-Well, what about the suggestion about a new convention center.
+Well, what about the suggestion about a new convention center?

-But like The Pyramid (and FedEx Forum, for that matter), the funding sources that are available to pay for a new convention center – TDZ, TIF and hotel-motel taxes – cannot be spent on schools.
+Like The Pyramid (and FedEx Forum, for that matter), the funding sources that are available to pay for a new convention center – TDZ, TIF and hotel-motel taxes – cannot be spent on schools.